The higher your consciousness, the better your communication.

-None of these approaches is wrong, but you may notice a faint shift in the energy or intention of each new term.
-Resolving conflicts is good, compromising is better, but coming into cooperation is a step above both.
 The shift between these words takes place on a subtle level, but make no mistake about the power contained in it.
 A person entering into a conversation focused on resolving conflict is certainly an improvement over someone being unwilling to budge, but operating from the consciousness of “coming into cooperation” with another brings a whole different level of alignment, mutual benefit, and inclusiveness.

 How can you be a better communicator?
 Monitor where you’re coming from, energetically, in your communication.
 Is it mapping to your goals for success?
 The higher the vibration of the language we use, the more effectively we convey messages that build trust and form bonds of understanding and goodwill.

 Are you coming from authentic curiosity or self-righteousness when things get tough?